||Graduate Diploma of Engineering Maintenance Management

 ||February and July

-This course is designed for engineers and other technical people
+This program is designed for engineers and other technical

-who are involved with asset management of industrial, public sector
+people who are involved with asset management of industrial, public

 |Program Rules and Requirements